 A Christmas Tree for Chicago

-What that means is in "Miss Christmas" we see the career focused, boyfriend-less, Holly spend time with Sam and his family who are at odds over a tree which his parents planted 30 years earlier when they bought the land.
-But what we get is on one hand Holly discovering a big part of her life which has been missing as the family welcome her in to their home whilst we also have a question over why Sam is so reluctant to let it go.
-And of course with this being a Hallmark movie we have some romantic sparks flying as Holly and Sam end up finding themselves falling for each other.
+What that means is in "Miss Christmas" we see the career focused, boyfriend-less, Holly spend time with Sam and his family who are at odds over a magnficent Christmas tree which his parents planted 30 years earlier when they bought the land.
+But what we get is on one hand Holly discovering a big part of her life which has been missing as the family welcome her in to their home whilst we also have a question over why Sam is so reluctant to let the tree go.
+And of course with this being a Hallmark movie we have some cutesy romance as Holly and Sam end up finding themselves falling for each other.
 And that means there will come a point when Holly faces a decision as to what is important in her life.

 But as I say so often about Hallmark Christmas movies; "Miss Christmas" is very much about serving up a slice of Hallmark Christmas entertainment.
 As such on top of that romance we have the familiar characters, the beautiful decorations and a nice dose of tradition and why it is important.
 Plus of course we have a good looking couple in Brooke D'Orsay and Marc Blucas although again this is one of those movies where the romance is warm and cute but not overly memorable.